jflheureux/jflh-website/_posts/2017-02-08-how-i-automate-social-media-sharing-of-my-jekyll-blog-articles.md

 The important parts are:

 * The use of the `page.sharing_site` variable which contains the social media site of the current RSS feed.
-* The `posts` variable I assign to only the subset of posts I want to share on that social media site.
+* The `posts` variable I assign to only the subset of posts I want to share on that specific social media site.
-* The `limit:5` of the `for` loop to limit the size of the RSS feed to a minimum.
-I don't plan to create more than 5 posts in a 15 minutes timeframe (IFTTT recipes run every 15 minutes).
+* The `limit:5` on the `for` loop to limit the size of the RSS feed to a minimum.
+I don't plan to create more than 5 posts in a 15 minutes timeframe (IFTTT applets run every 15 minutes).
-* The `<title>` of RSS items contains the text to share on the social media site.
+* The `<title>` of RSS items contains the text to share.
-* The `<link>` of RSS items contains the link to your blog post to share on the social media site.
+* The `<link>` of RSS items contains the link to the blog post to share.

-## Create the Feeds
+## Create the RSS Feeds

-Creating the feeds is very easy with this layout.
+Creating the RSS feeds is very easy with this layout.
 I created one file per social media site.
 The `sharing_site` front matter variable value need to match the post front matter variable names.

 ### Twitter.xml
 {% highlight yaml %}